ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 This repository is NOT the full version shader, the full version shader is still WIP and not yet released.

-but we are now developing a mobile version of it, NiloToonURP(Lite), and uploaded a test APK here: https://drive.google.com/file/d/1bPm2qVqzGELJUcVFbZRIsWyF2FVfvCDl/view
+but we are now developing a mobile lite version of it, NiloToonURP(Lite), and uploaded a test APK here: https://drive.google.com/file/d/1bPm2qVqzGELJUcVFbZRIsWyF2FVfvCDl/view

 APK's preview image: